celador/ForceCode/README.md

   * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
   * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
+* maxFileChangeNotifications: The maximum number of file change notifications that will be shown on statup of the extension
+* maxQueryHistory: The maximum number of queries to store in the query history of the query editor
+* maxQueryResultsPerPage: The maximum number of results to show per page when executing a query
 * outputQueriesAsCSV: if set to true, will retrieve soql/toql results in csv form.
 If false, json will be returned
 * overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files
 * poll: When compiling, this is the interval \(in milliseconds\) at which we poll the server for status updates.
 This is only applicable to Classes, Pages, Triggers, and Components.